 Younger students, especially 1-12 years of age, have the best chance at developing native-like pronunciation.
 If the student is older they will almost always retain an “accent.”
 However, fluency and accuracy can achieve the same levels regards of the initial age at which language study began.

 Exposure is closely related to age.
 The more authentic experiences that a student has with the language the better their pronunciation normally is.
-The quality of the exposure is the the naturalness of the setting and the actual engagement of the student in hearing and interacting with the language.
+The quality of the exposure is the naturalness of the setting and the actual engagement of the student in hearing and interacting with the language.

 For example, an ESL student who lives in America will probably have much more exposure to the actual use of English than someone in China.
-This in turn will impact their pronunciation.
+This, in turn, will impact their pronunciation.